Original interview from PASH! (April 2026), original interviewer: 佐々木玲佳; storyboard from the TRIGUN STAMPEDE Exhibition in Ikebukuro (March 2025).

 — Even in the direction for the actual story, I really the strobe effect on Marin for example.
 It made me realize how rich an anime this is.

+That’s the scene on the stairs in Episode 13, right?
+Thank you very much.
+I wanted to make Season 2 feel “even richer”.
+In a TV series, I believe including expressions that aren’t necessarily realistic lets the creators enjoy the process more, and makes it more entertaining for viewers too.
+It’s not like Season 1 was strictly realistic either, but this time, I wanted to go for a more expressive approach.
 Even at the script stage for Episode 13, leaving aside the karaoke scene, it felt kind of like a repetition of Season 1.
 I thought it might have been more enjoyable if we added a little extra creativity in how it was presented.
 Also, Yamamoto-kun was really overflowing with ideas and he came up with things I would have never thought of myself, which was really a huge help.
+For Episode 15, we focused on more down-to-earth approach, and (Tomoki) Yoshikawa-san handled the drama-oriented direction, which I think made the series feel tighter and more polished.
+It’s a little reminiscent of the more tender episodes from Season 1.

 — So, fundamentally, you’re still following the flow of Season 1, but are there any aspects you intentionally changed?

 It connects to what I was saying earlier, but most importantly, I wanted to make it more fun.
 On top of that, I took on various personal challenges.
 For Episode 13, I tried to approach the storyboard with a particular style of acting that you don’t often see in TV series.
 Rather than aiming for a more realistic feel, I wanted to build the characters’ acting around the idea that people sometimes move in unexpectedly funny ways.
 But I didn’t want to simply over-exaggerate it, nor to use stylized or caricatured movements.
 The animators had to devote themselves entirely to drawing the character acting, so I think it was really challenging.
+Then, the tempo.
+There’s always a gap between the pacing you carefully worked out on paper and how it actually appears on screen, so I’ve been trying various approaches to better match the ideal sense of pacing.
+Visually, the art direction and color palette has also changed from Season 1.
+For the background art, I asked for a solid amount of detail, but made sure not to overdo it.
+I’ve been asking to simplify and remove elements from the drawings, so that the characters won’t disappear into the background.
+Thinking about this while drawing takes a lot of consideration, so it’s truly a demanding task for the background artists.

 — Lastly, what do you, Director Shinohara, think are the highlights of this Season 2 to look forward to?

 Of course the story is one of them, but we’re also aiming to create an anime that’s fun and enjoyable just to watch.
 As of right now (when the interview was conducted) the PrezHost part in Episode 16 hasn’t aired yet, so I feel a little anxious.
 By the time this interview will be out, the very popular cultural festival arc from the manga will already be underway, so I hope viewers will keep their expectations high for the story’s exciting moments as well.
+I believe it’s a fun anime all the way to the end, so I’d be very happy if you could look forward to it until then.

 “Consistency” certainly isn’t the most fitting word to describe my production on this blog.
 That’s especially true for this series of posts aimed at breaking down the direction and visual presentation of some of the shows I watch on a weekly basis.
 Starting with the fact that (as alluded to in my previous post) I finally decided to change its name to “Direction Notes”, just a little over a year since I started writing these pieces, and just a little under a year since I began calling them “Episode Notes”.
+But this sort of rebranding happens all the time, doesn’t it?
+What’s far more important is that it’s been roughly 9 months since I published my last write-up about Shoushimin Series, specifically, about episodes #3 and #4.
+Believe me when I say that I still have all the notes, timestamps and screen-caps I took of (almost) every remaining episodes of the first cour, but for one reason or another, I ultimately never got around to putting them together into actual posts.

 Fortunately, the episode that came out last Saturday, 6 weeks since the second cour started airing back in April, felt so strong and cathartic that I believe it’s the perfect opportunity to get back on track with this series, momentarily glossing over the episodes I skipped (in the hope I’ll manage to address them sometime in the future), and spending a few words directly on Episode #16, “Midsummer Night” —the climax of The Autumn-Exclusive Kuri Kinton Case Arc.

 Before I start, I’d like to point out that, as usual, I won’t be covering or analyzing the content and themes at play in the episode; there’s who already has very skillfully written at length about those aspects, far more insightfully than I ever could.
+Instead, what I’ll be doing is focusing primarily on the directorial aspects of the episode, the mise-en-scène and visual arrangement that brilliantly framed Honobu Yonezawa‘s story and brought to our screens all the intensity permeating through its climax.

 Frame 1